Jahmal Harvey

 Jahmal Harvey (/dʒəˈmɑːl/ jə-MAHL; born November 19, 2002) is an American boxer who won a gold medal at the 2021 World Championships in the Featherweight division.

 Professional career

+In August, 2025, it was announced that Harvey has signed with Most Valuable Promotions.

+Harvey made his professional debut on August 22, 2025 against Marcelo Del Aguila.
+Harvey won the fight via a first-round Corner Retirement.

-Harvey is scheduled to face Kevin Cervantes in a six-round super featherweight bout in Miami, FL, on November 11, 2025.
+Harvey was scheduled to face Kevin Cervantes in a six-round super featherweight bout in Miami, FL, on November 11, 2025 on the undercard of Jake Paul vs. Gervonta Davis.
+After the Paul vs. Davis event was canceled, the fight was rescheduled for December 19, 2025, on the Jake Paul vs. Anthony Joshua undercard.
+Harvey defeated Cervantes via unanimous decision.